Open-TEE/opentee-android/README.md

 #### No output after clicking "generating root key" in testapp
 Since the dependency **OPEN-TEE** can only run up to Android 5.1.1, if you deployed the **otservice** application to an Android phone/emulator which has a version higher than 5.1.1, no output will be displayed.

+#### failed to find build tools revision
+When you build this project using the command line, you may encounter this error.
+Make sure you have the right version of build tool.
+You can check what version you have under the **$ANDROID_HOME/build-tools**.
+To fix this error, you can either change the build version of the module which throws the error to the version you have in build.gradle.
+This way is not recommended.
+Alternatively, you can download the right version using the Android SDK manager.

 #### Other issues
 For any issues not mentioned above, please report these in the issue tracker.